food-stock/foodstock-backend/README.md

 I chose to use Django because I have a lot of experience with it and it is very easy to use.

 The frontend and backend are separated in two different repositories.
-The backend is available [here](https://github.com/food-stock/foodstock-backend).
+The front-end is available [here](https://github.com/food-stock/foodstock-backend).

  I wanted them to be separated because I wanted to be able to change the frontend without changing the backend and vice versa.